nocnoi/my-overtime-app/README.md

 - Needs to be documented if the employee did not log overtime

 ## UI:
-- Bootstrap -> formatting
+- x Bootstrap -> formatting

 ## Refactor TODO's:
-- All full_name method for users
 - Refactor user association integration test is features/post_spec